DiVoNet/site-multidomain/README.md

 This is the stable site for Gluon 2020.2.2 with wireguard.

 __Please remember:
 You could use Wireguard only for devices with more than 4Mb of Flash!
-That means, that f.e. the 841er can only connect to the mesh with fastd!__
+That means, that f.e. the 841er can only connect to the mesh with tunneldigger!__

 ## Build Instructions (to refine for divonet)